yutec/FightBrand/README.md

 |        |            |            | 13 (Figure 4b) | fig4b.pdf  |
 | A1     | 6plots.do  | dataprep   | 52             | price2.pdf |

-For Figure 4, the Stata code `figure4.do` imports input data `crosscountry.dta` that was manually entered based on the table "Entries per year" in the enclosed Excel file `table low cost brands.xlsx`" All the raw data and their sources are in the same folder `data/oecd`.
+For Figure 4, the Stata code `figure4.do` imports input data `crosscountry.dta` that was manually entered based on the table "Entries per year" in the enclosed Excel file `table low cost brands.xlsx` All the raw data and their sources are in the same folder `data/oecd`.